Roi-Avraham/Computational-BiologyEx3/README.md

 # Computational-BiologyEx3

-This exercise has been writen by Roi Avraham and Dina Englerd.
+This exercise has been writen by Roi Avraham and Dina Englard.
 # Description
 For this assignment we build neural networks with the help of a genetic algorithm that will learn the patterns and be able to predict whether a certain string matches the pattern.
-We decided and determine the structure of the network in terms of the number of layers and the number of connections for each problem(nn0 and nn1).
+We determined the structure of the network: the number of layers and the number of connections for each problem(nn0 and nn1).
 <br>There are 4 exe files:
 1) buildnet0.exe